-CONGRESS APPROVES INTERNATIONAL TAX REFORM BILL CONTAINING SIGNIFICANT REIT CHANGES AND TEMPORARY 15-YEAR LEASEHOLD IMPROVEMENT RECOVERY PERIOD
+INTERNATIONAL TAX REFORM BILL ENACTED CONTAINING SIGNIFICANT REIT CHANGES AND TEMPORARY 15-YEAR LEASEHOLD IMPROVEMENT RECOVERY PERIOD

-On October 7 and 11, the House of Representatives and Senate, respectively, approved a Conference Report for the export tax reform bill entitled the American Jobs Creation Act of 2004, H.R.
-4520, that contains all three titles of the NAREIT-supported REIT Improvement Act of 2003 (RIA), as well as a provision that would reduce the recovery period for certain leasehold improvements from 39.5 to 15 years for second-generation improvements placed in service after the date of enactment through 2005.
+On October 22, 2004, President Bush signed the export tax reform bill entitled the American Jobs Creation Act of 2004, H.R.
+4520, that contains all three titles of the NAREIT-supported REIT Improvement Act of 2003 (RIA), as well as a provision that reduces the recovery period for certain leasehold improvements from 39 to 15 years for second-generation improvements placed in service through 2005.

 Although the separate House-passed (also H.R.
 4520) and Senate-passed (S. 1637) versions of this legislation together contained the three titles of the RIA, each bill contained separate titles of the RIA.
 Similarly, the leasehold improvement provision was contained only in the prior House-passed version.
-NAREIT applauds the Congressional decision to include all three titles of the RIA and the leasehold improvement provision in the Conference Report.
+NAREIT applauds the decision to include all three titles of the RIA and the leasehold improvement provision in the final legislation.
 CLICK HERE for the statutory language and Conference Report for H.R.
-4520.
-President Bush has indicated that he will sign H.R.
 4520.